kendru/learn-cljs/content/section-2/lesson-15-capstone-temperature-converter.md

 Next, we want to get references to the important elements on the page.
 We will use Google Closure to find DOM elements on the page and bind each element to a var.
-This helps keep the rest of the code clearer, and it helps with performance, since we do not have the overhead of searching the DOM every time we want to use one of these elements.
+This helps keeping the rest of the code clearer, and it helps with performance, since we do not have the overhead of searching the DOM every time we want to use one of these elements.